UNFmontreal/toad/doc/toad/src/en/tasks/18-Tractfiltering.md

 - function: scil_run_tractometry (If you need more information send a message to toadunf.criugm@gmail.com)

-### 2- Use your own queries and atlases
+### 2- Use your own configuration

-If you want to use your own configuration file you need to add it in your backup or raw folder.
+If you want to use your own configuration file, put the file into your toad_data folder or your subject backup folder.
 It has to start with **configTractFiltering** with a **.json** extension.
 You can find an example in /usr/local/toad/template/tractometry/configTractFiltering_default.json

 ## Expected result(s) - Quality Assessment (QA)